Mrelshimy/alx-low_level_programming/README.md

-This is README file for C language learning repo
+README for new repo of C programming projects